 Wonderful idea to give a party with people who dislike each other.
 Late at night, everyone decides to go into the pool, except Stamm, who is drunk.
 Montague dives in as does Greeff and Leland, but only Greeff and Leland come out.
 Montague is no where to be found so Leland suspects foul play and calls the cops.
 Luckily, Philo is with the D.A. and comes along, but they do not find Montague.
 When they drain the pool the next day, they find nothing except what looks like dragon prints.
 Philo has his suspicions and tries to piece the clues together to find out what has happened.
-Written by

 Tony Fontana <firstname.lastname@example.org>

 Tropical fish were not as yet popular in Southern California, but they were called for in the script as one of the film's most important sets was a solarium filled with fish tanks, most remarkably, Siamese fighting fish.
 Pet stores did not stock them as there was no demand.
 Then an advanced collector located in the San Fernando Valley agreed to have his collection rented.
 The appearance of tropical fish in "The Dragon Murder CAse" was the spark that boosted tropical fish sales nationwide.
 See more

 After Heath puts his hands in his pockets in close-up the next master cut shows his hands out of the pockets and the succeeding one shows him with hands back in them.
 See more

 [Vance has suggested draining the pond

 What on earth does he expect to find down here in this muck?

 Probably the fingerprints of a clam.

 Followed by The Garden Murder Case